 More than 3 million cases of high blood pressure are diagnosed in the United States each year.
 High blood pressure is called the silent killer because often times when high blood pressure is diagnosed, the person already has organ damage.
 The accepted Blood pressure guideline is 120/80.
-In this article, we will discuss high blood pressure, symptoms, causes, and treatments.
+In this article, we will discuss the cute symptoms of high blood pressure and treatments.

 Generally, blood pressure will rise with age unless you embark on serious lifestyle changes.
 Some medical problems can predispose you to high blood pressure.
 These medical problems are:

 High Blood Pressure, Symptoms, Causes, and Treatments